Pratikshinde55/Ansible-Configure-webserver_inside-Docker_Container/README.md

 ❄NOTE:

-For this configuration Ansible master node need Docker collection,
+For this configuration Ansible master node need Docker collection, and also install python3-pip.

 Use this command to install Docker community collection: